Frequently Asked Questions

 Why do you think this community shop will work when the previous commercial shop failed?

-• Community businesses work: the most recent 2024 report by the Plunkett Foundation shows that there are now 419 community shops in operation in the UK, with a long-term survival rate of 92%.
+- Community businesses work: according to the Plunkett Foundation, based in Woodstock, community businesses in the UK have a long-term survival rate of 94%.
 By contrast, in the last five years only 44% of new small commercial enterprises have survived.

-• The forecasts in the business plan are based on an industry recognised demographic study of the population within a 10-minute walk of the proposed site and using data from community shops in similar settings; they provide good grounds for believing that a similar shop here could be just as successful.
+- The forecasts in our business plan are based on an industry recognised demographic study of the population within a 10-minute walk of the proposed site and using data from community shops in similar settings; they provide good grounds for believing that a similar shop here could be just as successful.

-• The proposed shop, operating on a larger scale than the previous commercial shop, would offer a sufficiently large space to provide a wide range of goods, in an appealing setting.
+- The proposed shop, operating on a larger scale than the previous commercial shop, would offer a sufficiently large space to provide a wide range of goods.

-• The shop would not rely on paid staff, but have a paid supervisor, full or part-time, supported by volunteers.
+- The shop would not rely on paid staff, but have a paid supervisor, supported by volunteers.

 Why is this project taking so long?